-POS UXINCNT is the position of a 4-byte binary field containing the count of records read from the prime input data object.
+POS UXINCNT is the position of a binary field containing the count of records read from the prime input data object.
+UXINCNT is an 8-byte field for 64-bit SELCOPY, otherwise it is a 4-byte field.

 The UXINCNT field value is equal to the value of internal variable, INCOUNT for the prime input data object.
 Note that INCOUNT values are maintained by SELCOPY and cannot be updated by a variable assignment statement.
 Similarly, the INCOUNT value for the prime input data object is not changed by an update to the UXINCNT field value.